-When you get to the range, set up the target at your preferred range.
-If you are not sure what range to use, we recommend either 50 or 100 yards.
-Fire a volley of 3-5 rounds and check your target.
+When you get to the range, set up a target at your preferred range.
+Fire a volley of 3 to 5 rounds and check your target.

 Make the necessary adjustments based on your observations at the target.
-Make your measurement from the center of your volley to the center of the bullseye.
-Fire another volley, then check your target again.
+Make your measurement from the center of your shot group to the center of the bullseye.
+Fire another group, then recheck your target.

-Repeat this process until the center of your volley is on the bullseye.
+Repeat this process until the center of your shot group lines up with the bullseye.

-The Ruger 10/22 is one of the most versatile, and most fun, rifles available on the current market.
-While the rifle is excellent right out of the box, or with the aftermarket parts you picked up, the best scope for Ruger 10/22 could be the most valuable and useful upgrades you can add.
+The Ruger 10/22 is one of the most versatile and fun rifles on the market.
+While the rifle is excellent right out of the box, the best scope for Ruger 10/22 makes a valuable upgrade.

 With the wide range of uses for the Ruger 10/22, you have plenty of options.
 No matter which option you choose, be sure to carefully zero your optic.
 It will save you plenty of frustration and provide more reliable accuracy.